Back to blog

 30. Meta ad copy + image brief

 Product: [product].
 Audience: [audience].
-Funnel stage: [TOFU/MOFU/BOFU].
+Funnel stage: [TOFU / MOFU / BOFU].

-Write Meta ad: primary text (≤ 125 chars above fold),
+Write a Meta ad: primary text (125 characters or fewer above the fold),

 31. YouTube pre-roll ad script (15s)